mbernste/mbernste.github.io/_posts/2022-03-04-gradient_boosting.md

 The parameter, $\alpha$, is called the **learning rate** and simply dictates how far we will step in the direction of the negative gradient at each iteration.

 Notice that gradient descent can really only be applied when $g$ is differentiable.
 Otherwise, we cannot compute a gradient and therefore do not how to update the solution!
+(A variant of gradient descent called [subgradient descent](https://en.wikipedia.org/wiki/Subgradient_method) can be applied to cases where $g$ is not differentiable, but we'll save that discussion for later.)

 Functional gradient descent
 ---------------------------